-In the final week of the Fall and Spring semesters, every student in all sections of foundations classes (Drawing I, 2-Dimensional composition, 3-Dimensional composition, Digital Media) choose their strongest work to exhibit in the School Gallery.
-This Foundations Exhibition celebrates the achievements, growth, and exploration that students attain in these intensive courses and serves to introduce their talents to the School of Art community.
+In the final week of the fall and spring semesters, every student in all sections of foundations classes (Drawing I & II, 2-D composition, 3-D composition, Digital Media) choose their strongest work to exhibit in the Center for the Visual Arts.
+This Foundations Show celebrates the achievements, growth, and exploration that students attain in these intensive courses and serves to introduce their talents to the School of Art community.
 Participation in organizing, installing, labeling, and lighting the work becomes a laboratory for mounting a professional exhibition and moving creative output from the classroom to the wider public.

 Each semester instructors award Outstanding Student Recognition at this exhibition to those students who have shown exceptional potential, achieved extraordinary growth, or demonstrated unwavering commitment to their discipline.
 In addition, faculty jurors select from submitted work to award the Tippens Scholarship, made possible by a generous donation by Jack and Dora Tippens.

-Please, check with your instructors for further details or contact Professor Mark Schatz, firstname.lastname@example.org, coordinator of the Foundations Program or Anderson Turner, email@example.com, Director of Galleries, for further information.
+Please, check with your instructors for further details or contact Professor Mark Schatz, firstname.lastname@example.org, coordinator of the Foundations Program or further information.